 You can take 7 day trial of this tool and choose from plans starting from approx. $119.95/month to $449.95/month.

 4. Ahrefs Keyword Explorer

-Ahrefs Keyword Explorer provides thousands of great keyword ideas based on data from more than 170 countries.
-This tool also helps to analyze keywords ranking difficulty and calculate their traffic potential.
+Ahrefs Keyword Explorer provides thousands of great keyword ideas based on data from 170+ countries.
+You can analyze keywords ranking difficulty and calculate their traffic potential via this tool.
 You can get keyword ideas from 10 different search engines.
 Ahrefs also has a Keyword Generator tool that can provide a list of 150 keywords for free.

-A 7 day trial is available in $7 and plans range from $99/month to $999 to access this Ahrefs tool.
+You can choose 7 day trial of the Ahrefs tool for just $7.
+You can opt for plans range from $99/month to $999 to access this Ahrefs tool.

 5. Moz Keyword Explorer